-The compressor's high-pressure safety switch, Output #4 of the Vogt 450, will shut the ice machine off if the compressor discharge pressure reaches the cut-out setpoint.
+The High Pressure Safety will shut the ice machine off if the compressor discharge pressure reaches the setpoint.
 The factory setpoint for the maximum safe pressure is 200 psig (13.8 bar).
-The cut-in point where the output contacts "close" is 175 psig (12.1 bar).
+The setpoint where the machine can restart is 145 psig (10 bar).